SalesforceCommerceCloud/commerce-sdk-isomorphic/README.md

  ```

 ### Optional settings that can be set in the config object
 *throwOnBadResponse:* Default value is false.
-When set to true, the sdk with throw on exception on responses with statuses that is not
+When set to true, the sdk will throw an Error on responses with statuses that are not
 2xx and 304.

 ## Testing